Abel Murrieta Gutiérrez: 2009 Hermosillo daycare center fire

 Significant controversy arose regarding his handling of the daycare center fire in Hermosillo that killed 49 children in June 2009.
-Governor of Sonora Eduardo Bours admitted a few days afterwards that the daycare's owners had familial ties to state government officials, state PRI party officials and First Lady Margarita Zavala.
+Governor of Sonora Eduardo Bours admitted a few days afterwards that the daycare's owners had family ties to state government officials, state PRI party officials and First Lady Margarita Zavala.
 After initially stating that the result of an independent investigation found a faulty air conditioning system to blame, Murrieta went on a media campaign accusing the Mexican Social Security Institute (IMSS) of criminal negligence, stating that they had been aware of safety violations in the building ever since they had sent the daycare a letter in 2005 detailing their violations.
 In July he announced the arrest of two IMSS workers and seven state employees, telling reporters that he would resign if they could prove he was lying about the investigation.
 All seven state employees would be released on bail.
 All three co-owners of the establishment would be released on bond and then absolved of guilt.
 In addition, the only government official to serve any time was Delia Irene Botello Amante, the last government employee to visit the daycare before the fire, who was arrested in 2011 and released in 2014 on a technicality.

 A year after the disaster the Supreme Court of Justice of the Nation ruled that although there were serious violations, no public official could be held legally responsible for the events that transpired.
 Soon thereafter a coalition of victims' parents formed the Movimiento Ciudadano por la Justicia 5 de Junio in their fight for justice.
-Among other demands for recently-elected governor Guillermo Padrés Elías, they asked for Murrieta's removal from office due to perceived obstruction of justice.
+Among other demands for recently elected governor Guillermo Padrés Elías, they asked for Murrieta's removal from office due to perceived obstruction of justice.
 The initial public support he had when he entered office a year prior had dropped due to his refusal to dismiss Murrieta.

 In September 2016 it came to light that the letter that Murrieta claimed was sent to the daycare center in 2005 had been falsified by state government officials in an attempt to divert attention and shift blame away from the government, since the fire had actually begun in an adjacent warehouse used by the state secretariat of finance to store documents.
 A hypothesis that was investigated was that the fire was intentionally started in the warehouse with the purpose of destroying potential evidence of excessive debts incurred by the Bours government.
 A federal judge ordered the Sonora Attorney General's office to launch an investigation into both Murrieta and Bours for document falsification as well as altering the scene of the crime.

 The entire scandal has since become emblematic of the impunity, corruption and nepotism exhibited by public officials in the country.